Looking for a Milanote alternative? You've come to the right place.

 If you're looking for a Milanote alternative that works like a collaborative digital whiteboard, consider Miro.
 It's significantly more flexible than Milanote, which may increase the learning curve for new users, but its vast library of ready-to-use templates makes it easy to get started.

 Miro truly shines when used collaboratively in a team.
-It offers multiple collaboration features that Milanote lacks, including video conferencing, screen sharing, presentation mode, and more.
+It offers multiple visual collaboration features that Milanote lacks, including video conferencing, screen sharing, presentation mode, and more.
 It's great for brainstorming ideas, facilitating meetings, running agile workshops and classes, and much more.

 What users say about Miro: